 Do not just write the UI test cases, check what is happening inside the application.
 For application having database connection check for data updation, retrieving and in any case there should not be loss of data.

-Get hold on project.
+Get hold on the project.
 Know the application under test before starting to test it.
-Instead of looking in the requirement document, look into the architecture doc, design doc, sequence diagram and activity flow diagram.
+Instead of looking in the requirement document, look into the architecture doc, design doc, sequence diagram, and activity flow diagram.

 Most importantly you need to be perfect in what you mention in your CV.
 All the questions interviewer asks will be based on what you are specifying in your CV.
 So do not mention the skills you have not worked on, just for the sake of decorating the CV with multiple skills.

-The key point in interview is, You should make interviewer feel that it was a complex application you were testing and had lot many challenges in it for a tester!
+The key point in the interview is, You should make the interviewer feel that it was a complex application you were testing and had lot many challenges in it for a tester!

-If you have any query on “preparation for testing interview” then comment it below.
+If you have any query on “preparation for a testing interview” then comment it below.

-To get email notifications of new articles on software testing subscribe to our email newsletter.
+To get email notifications of new articles on software testing to subscribe to our email newsletter.